 The constraint-based layout system uses alignment rectangles to align views, rather than their frame.
 This allows custom views to be aligned based on the location of their content while still having a frame that encompasses any ornamentation they need to draw around their content, such as shadows or reflections.

-The default implementation returns the view’s frame modified by the insets specified by the view’s
+The default implementation returns the view’s frame modified by the view’s

 alignment to specify the location of their content within their frame.
 Custom views that require arbitrary transformations can override